aws-solutions-library-samples/guidance-for-multi-region-application-data-using-amazon-aurora/README.md

-# Guidance for Multi-Region Application Data using Amazon Aurora on AWS
+# Guidance for Multi-Region Application Scaling Using Amazon Aurora on AWS

 ## Table of Content